AttoJS/vue-request/README.md

 ## Status

-v2 version is in the Alpha version, please check the [next](https://github.com/AttoJS/vue-request/tree/next) branch for details.
+**The v1 version will not add new functions in the future, and will only maintain the bugs that appear.
+To experience the latest features, please switch to the v2 version.
+The v2 version is in the RC stage.
+For details, you can check the [next](https://github.com/AttoJS/vue-request/blob/next/README.md) branch.
+Documentation will be released with the official release.**

 ## Why VueRequest